 The expression is sometimes falsely attributed to the effects of taking laughing gas (what dentists use to calm a patient’s nerves before getting a cavity filled).
 Indeed, derivatives of the phrase were occasionally used to describe drug-induced fits of laughter or enjoyment.
 However, with the advent of modern reboots (such as “It’s a blast!” or “That’s so sick!”), the original phrase isn’t used much anymore.
 Sad times.

 Meaning: Relaxed or laid-back

 Alternatively called a “punch buggy,” the VW Beetle’s shape resembled an old-timey horse-drawn carriage or buggy.
 Why this detail inspired people to start hitting each other is anyone’s guess!
-However, spotting a bug cruising past gave children all over the US an excuse to playfully punch their friends on the arm, while gleefully shouting, “punch buggy, no punch back!”
+However, spotting a bug cruising past gave children all over the United States an excuse to playfully punch their friends on the arm, while gleefully shouting, “punch buggy, no punch back!”
 The game ends there and no one really wins… Yep, your guess is as good as ours.
-This strange childhood pastime survived at least into the late 2000s, as hip grown-ups from the 60s passed it onto their kids’ generation.
+This strange childhood pastime survived at least into the late 2000s, as hip grown-ups from the ’60s passed it onto their children’s generation.